RagnarJensen/PiLEDlights/README.md

 gcc -Wall -O3 -o hddledPi hddledPi.c -lwiringPi
 gcc -Wall -O3 -o actledPi actledPi.c

 I recommend that you copy the binaries to the /usr/local/bin directory, because the init scripts provided all assume that they reside there.
+Note: On Raspbian-Lite based systems you may have to install WiringPi manually: sudo apt-get install wiringpi

 hddledPi uses wiringPi pin 10 by default.
 It is BCM_GPIO 8, physical pin 24 on the Pi's P1 header.
 netledPi uses wiringPi pin 11 by default.
 It is BCM_GPIO 7, physical pin 25 on the Pi's P1 header.